View Marvel Benton's Obituary on HJNews.com and share memories

 Marvel was an active member of The Church of Jesus Christ of Latter-day Saints.
 She served in many capacities, including time as Relief Society President and 15 years teaching Cultural Refinement.

-Marvel was preceded in death by her husband, David Eugene Benton, and daughter Ann Benton Rogers.
-She is survived by six children, Dorothy (Ray) McCarty, Susan Farnsworth, and Barbara (Gregg) Baker of Idaho Falls; David (Kristy) Benton of Gilbert, Arizona; son-in-law Renny (Cindy) Rogers of Mesa, Arizona; Mary (Brian) Judy of Preston, Idaho; and Mina Robbins of Pleasant View, Utah; siblings, Audrey Fowler and Noel Cooley; 34 grandchildren; and 79 great-grandchildren and numerous nieces and nephews and in-laws.
+Marvel was preceded in death by her husband, David Eugene Benton, daughter Ann Benton Rogers, and son-in-laws, Roland Farnsworth and Carl Robbins.
+She is survived by six children, Dorothy (Ray) McCarty, Susan Farnsworth, and Barbara (Gregg) Baker of Idaho Falls; David (Kristy) Benton of Gilbert, Arizona; son-in-law Renny (Cindy) Rogers of Mesa, Arizona; Mary (Brian) Judy of Preston, Idaho; and Mina Robbins of Pleasant View, Utah; siblings, Audrey Fowler and Noel Cooley; 34 grandchildren; and 79 great-grandchildren and numerous nieces and nephews.

+The family wishes to thank the staff of Access Home Care and Hospice for their loving care and devotion.

-Funeral services will be held on Saturday March 30, 2019, at Noon at the Newton Ward Chapel, 76 South 100 West Newton, Utah.
-Friends may visit one hour prior to services.
+Funeral services will be at noon Saturday March 30, 2019, at the Newton Ward Chapel, 76 South 100 West, Newton, Utah.
+Friends may visit from 11-11:45 a.m., prior to services.
 Interment will be at the Newton Cemetery.
-In lieu of flowers the family suggests donations to The Church of Jesus Christ of Latter-day Saints Missionary Fund.
-Condolences may be shared online at www.allenmortuaries.net
+Condolences may be shared online at www.allenmortuaries.net.